Bandzoogle Pricing vs Competitors in 2026

 3. Bandzoogle vs. Shopify

-Shopify is the gold standard for massive merch operations, but it’s overkill for most independent bands.
+Shopify is the gold standard for massive merch operations, but it’s overkill for most independent bands who just want a straightforward way to make a site and connect with listeners.

 Which Bandzoogle Plan is Right for You in 2026?